DevBlog #1 : Introduction to Lua Preprocessing

 Time and Memory

 I have not looked at the game’s code for like six months.
 That is a very long time indeed.
-Obviously by now I have acquired a lot of knowledge and skills that I would like to include with my projects, but since I have forgotten what this and that codes do, I have decided to refactor everything like froms scratch, but keeping files like assets to preload for each state, shaders, some components, and such.
+Obviously by now I have acquired a lot of knowledge and skills that I would like to include with my projects, but since I have forgotten what this and that codes do, I have decided to refactor everything like froms scratch, but keeping files like assets to preload for each state

 To be safe of course (also after learning about git branches), I have created a suitable and appropriate branch called restructure.